vanshg/MacAssistant/README.md

 *"Does the president of the United States have any children?"*

 ## Build Instructions
-MacAssistant is built using Swift 3.1 and Xcode 8
+MacAssistant is built using Swift 4 and Xcode 9.1

-Dependencies are managed using Carthage.
-After you clone the project, run `carthage update --platform macOS`.
-(If you don't have Carthage, refer [here](https://github.com/Carthage/Carthage) for installation instructions)
+Dependencies are managed using CocoaPods.
+After you clone the project, run `carthage install`.
+(If you don't have CocoaPods, refer [here](https://guides.cocoapods.org/using/getting-started.html) for installation instructions)

 You will need OAuth credentials from the [Google Developer Console](https://console.developers.google.com).
 In order to get them, you'll need to create a new project and enable the Assistant API for that project.
 Then, generate an OAuth credential, and select application type of `Other`.
 Download the json file by clicking the button on the right.
 Finally, rename the file to `google_oauth.json` and place it in your project (*/MacAssistant/google_oauth.json*).